-Endometriosis is when the same cells that make up the lining of your uterus, the endometrium, grow outside of the uterus and attach to other parts of your body.
-This can be very painful, especially during your period.
+Endometriosis is when the same type of cells that make up the lining of your uterus, the endometrium, grow outside it and attach to other parts of your body.
+Knowing what it feels like is the first step in getting help.

-- Really long or extremely heavy periods
+- Very long or heavy periods

 - Severe migraines or lower back pain during your period

 - Allergies that get worse around your period

 - Blood in your urine or from your rectum